jjcollinge/service-fabric-deployment/README.md

 -AzureResourceGroupName $extRgName
 ```

 12. Once all the deployments have completed successfully, you can grab your Service Fabric endpoint from the portal or the `service-fabric.txt` file.

-### Notes:
-Although API Management will connect to the same virtual network as your cluster.
-The cluster's node types are currently exposed via an external load balancer and thus don't take route the traffic internally.
-This will be changed soon to allow the node types to only accept traffic on the virtual network.